SimonStephan31/Predictions-When-Causal-Models-Change-Confounding/README.md

 while the "experiment_files" folder includes the experiment files.
 The "experiment_files" folder can be downloaded to run offline demo versions of the studies.

+The corresponding OSF-project can be found at [https://osf.io/fu3ab/](https://osf.io/fu3ab/), where you can also find the preregistrations of the experiments.

 ```
 +---Experiment_1
 |   +---data_and_analyses